 Concept development can take place at product, service, assortment and/ or brand level.
 They often go hand in hand.
 In fact, that’s the best.
 The line cannot be drawn exactly.
 They are areas that merge into each other, where the emphasis may vary from project to project.

 Good concepting starts with a basic vision.
 A vision of a problem, a belief, a possible solution, characteristic behavior that the future concept can respond to in a relevant way.
 That can be very broad.
-From a view that it is not fairly divided in the chocolate world (Tony Chocolonely), that for non-alcohol drinkers there is no good alternative to wine at a dinner, to an observation that many consumers are unable to get their potatoes crispy in the oven.
+From a view that profits are not fairly allocated in the chocolate chain (Tony Chocolonely), that for non-alcohol drinkers there is no good alternative to wine at a dinner, to an observation that many consumers are unable to get their potatoes crispy in the oven.
 Large or small, world-improving or for pleasure or enjoyment, from our own experience or emerging from consumer research: there are countless starting points.
 In market research and marketing this is often referred to as “consumer insights”.
 Smaller entrepreneurs and designers often think from a personal experience, their own observations or beliefs.
 Both are an excellent starting point for developing a food concept.

 Rich inspiration and idea phase